Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission.md

 |  2022-12-06 | 422                    |

+### Trend in number of publications

-### The bar chart shows the number of publications over the years :
+The bar chart shows the number of publications over the years :

 We see a clear trend, the number of publications have increased over the years.
 In 2002, less than 5,000 papers were published and in the year 2022, more than 70,000 papers were published.

 ![image](https://user-images.githubusercontent.com/111641830/236649725-1215405b-39a0-481b-9b5f-4abbc54c18d3.png)

-### The bar chart shows the number of publications based on the months :
+The bar chart shows the number of publications based on the months :

 We do not see any specific trend in the number of publication based on the months.
 Almost all the months have around similar number of papers published.

 ![image](https://user-images.githubusercontent.com/111641830/236649941-cc0f56ac-8d83-45a5-aed5-efa890ff2f8e.png)

-### The bar chart shows the number of publications based on the Week Days :
+The bar chart shows the number of publications based on the Week Days :

 This is an interesting chart, as we see that most of the papers are published on the weekdays which makes sense as publishing centeres and universities are not working over the weekends (Saturday and Sunday).
 Tuesday is the day, when we see the most number of papers published.

 ![image](https://user-images.githubusercontent.com/111641830/236649946-2a3855e8-d0b6-41e8-987f-5dffc88c238f.png)

+### Quantitative analysis on the authors

-### Quantitative measures for the Authors present in the dataset :
+Quantitative measures for the Authors present in the dataset :

 | Authors                | Details  |
 |------------------------|----------|